 Above: Guests can boil water in the microwave and then pour it into the kettle to brew.
 A GE 1,200-Watt Black Countertop Microwave sits on its own recessed shelf; $179 from Lowe's.

 Above: Braced to deal with the plumbing?
 An Edsvik chrome faucet is $49.99 and a Fyndig Single Bowl Sink is $26.98, both from Ikea.
-They're mounted on a 1 1/2-inch-thick beechwood Numerär Countertop ($195 for a 73 1/4-inch length from Ikea).
+They're mounted on a 1 1/2-inch-thick beechwood Karlby Countertop ($99 for a 74-inch length from Ikea).

 Above: Made of recycled glass, the Copper Soap Dispenser holds 13.5 ounces; $30 from Terrain.

 Above: A nickel-plated Fintorp dish drainer ($14.99 from Ikea) attaches to the wall with two screws and holds a removable tray.